A Story About Finding Assisted Living — Part 4, Sally’s Decision

 My Thoughts and Assessments

-I was wondering if she’d seen enough places?
+While we were driving, I wondered if she’d seen enough places?
 Did she have long enough visits at both facilities to gather enough data to make her decision?

 If Sally asked my opinion, I would have recommended Facility “A” for these reasons: